 - H-4 permits travel in and out of U.S. as long as the visa is valid.

 - An H-4 Visa holder is not permitted to work in the U.S.

-- H-4 visa holder is permitted to attend school in the U.S. provided that he or she is in valid status.
+- An H-4 visa holder is permitted to attend school in the U.S. provided that he or she is in valid status.

 Under no circumstances are H-4 dependents allowed to work for pay.
-However, H-4 dependants are allowed to work if there is no compensation.
+However, H-4 dependents are allowed to work if there is no compensation.
 For example if your wife is offered an internship with no compensation other than credit, she may be allowed to take then position.
 Another example may be if your wife is volunteering at a local shelter, or library.

 If your wife is offered a job that is willing to sponsor her for an H-1B visa, then she would be able to transfer her H-4 status to that of H-1B when her sponsor company files the appropriate paperwork with the USCIS.